dudemelo/vscode-php-essentials/README.md

-# PHP Essential Pack for VS Code
+# PHP Essentials

 ![Version] ![Installs] ![Downloads] ![Rating]

-PHP Essential Pack is a collection of popular extensions that help write, testing and debugging PHP applications in VS Code.
+PHP Essentials is a collection of popular extensions that help write, testing and debugging PHP applications in VS Code.

 ## Extensions Included